-[00:08:16] And so, yeah.
-That takes– that takes a sword and shield, you know, to walk in and be able to look at you and say ‘hey, let’s do this’ like you’re squaring up.
+Yeah.
+That takes – that takes a sword and shield, you know, to walk in and be able to look at you and say ‘hey, let’s do this’ like you’re squaring up.

-[00:08:26] So, how do you address– somebody comes to you and says, ‘well, they’re an addict.’
+So, how do you address – somebody comes to you and says, ‘well, they’re an addict.’
 You know, ‘they’ve made their bed, let them lie in it’ or, you know, ‘they just want to take drugs’ or ‘they’re just lazy and they don’t want to do the things everybody else has to do.’
 How do you, how do you approach that kind of reasoning?

-[00:11:09] Right, well, you know, rock bottom, again, is individualized.
-You know?
-My rock bottom would be different from your rock bottom and yours would be different from his and so forth and so forth.
+Right, well, you know, rock bottom, again, is individualized.
+My rock bottom would be different from your rock bottom and yours would be different from his and so forth.
 There are times that people are able to intercept their situation before they shatter and lose it all and end up in worst case scenario, right?
 There are people that do that and they do it successfully.
-And then, you know, and there’s other people that part of their story is they literally had to hit the ground and fall in a hole and figure out how to pull yourself out of it, you know?
+And then there’s other people that part of their story is they literally had to hit the ground and fall in a hole and figure out how to pull themselves out of it, you know?
 So when they say ‘he has to hit bottom’ that bottom is individualized.
 Like you can never tell someone what their bottom is going to be.

-[00:12:12] For anybody that is in this situation currently or has a loved one that is in the situation currently.
+For anybody that is in this situation currently or who has a loved one that is in the situation.
 When nothing is changing anymore, when there’s no more excuses and we’ve run out of shadows to hide in and we’ve turned, you know, our life has become isolated and distant and cold.
-That’s the time to start to intervene because that means like, I guess you’d say like the sunlight of your spirit is disappearing.
+That’s the time to start to intervene because that means the sunlight of your spirit is disappearing.
 You know?
 And it’s getting covered up and becoming cloudy and dark and scary.
 Your world shouldn’t be like that.
 No, that’s not how we were intended to live.

-[00:12:51] Nicole Thomas, thank you for coming on the show and sending the message that you can Discover a New You Through Recovery at Discovery Point Retreat.
-And I so appreciate your willingness to come on and really be vulnerable.
+Nicole Thomas, thank you for coming on the show and sending the message that you can Discover a New You Through Recovery at Discovery Point Retreat.
+I so appreciate your willingness to come on and really be vulnerable.
 Really have an open conversation.
-I want to reiterate, please call (855) 916-3289.
+I want to reiterate, please call 855-306-8054 if you need help.
 I want to thank our audience for being here.
 Thank you, Nicole.